Bas Schouten: Career

-After a career in karting in his home country Schouten made his auto racing debut in 2010.
-Schouten was included in the KNAF Talent First programme together with Steijn Schothorst and Dennis van de Laar.
+After a career in karting in his home country, Schouten made his auto racing debut in 2010.
+He was included in the KNAF Talent First programme together with Steijn Schothorst and Dennis van de Laar.
 De 15-year-old Dutch driver ran in the amateur BMW E30 Cup in a BMW 325i E30 entered by Bas Koeten Racing.
 Schouten also ran six races in the Dutch Formula Ford Duratec championship.
-The best result for the Dutch talent was fifth at Circuit Park Zandvoort.
-The following year Schouten finished third in the Formula Ford championship.
+The best result for Schouten was fifth at Circuit Park Zandvoort.
+The following year, Schouten finished third in the Formula Ford championship.
 At the annual Formula Ford Festival Schouten finished eighth out of 25 drivers.
-In 2012 the young Dutchman raced in the Formula Ford and the Benelux Radical SR3 Cup.
+In 2012, he raced in the Formula Ford and the Benelux Radical SR3 Cup.
 In the Radical Cup Schouten ended up in the runner-up position in the championship.

-For 2013 the driver from Hoorn, North Holland turned to GT racing.
-Schouten drove a full season in the Dutch Supercar Challenge Supersport division in a BMW 1 Series GTR.
+For 2013, Schouten turned to GT racing.
+He drove a full season in the Dutch Supercar Challenge Supersport division in a BMW 1 Series GTR.
 Schouten shared the car with other Dutch drivers such as Jeroen Mul and Joey van Splunteren.
 Schouten finished third in the championship.
-The following year Schouten raced in the Dutch Supercar Challenge Super GT class.
-The Dutchman raced in a Vicora V8, a car derived from the Chevrolet Corvette, entered by Raceway Venray.
-Running only a partial season Schouten also raced six races in the MW-V6 Pickup Series.
-At 2014 Acceleration at Navarra Schouten finished fifth in the first two races.
-The Dutch driver also made return to single seater racing in the Formula Acceleration 1 at Assen.
-Racing for Acceleration Team Netherlands Schouten finished both races in the top ten.
+The following year, he raced in the Dutch Supercar Challenge Super GT class.
+Schouten raced in a Vicora V8, a car derived from the Chevrolet Corvette, entered by Raceway Venray.
+Running only a partial season, Schouten also raced six races in the MW-V6 Pickup Series.
+At 2014 Acceleration at Navarra, Schouten finished fifth in the first two races.
+He also made return to single seater racing in the Formula Acceleration 1 at Assen.
+Racing for Acceleration Team Netherlands, Schouten finished both races in the top-ten.